Virtual Cloud Networking: 10 Things You Need to Know

 Here are 10 things you need to know about virtual cloud networking:

 1. Virtual cloud networking is the progressive and innovative architecture approach.

+Virtual cloud networking delivers what businesses have needed for so long—an architecture purpose-built to empower innovation and digital transformation.
 Unlike the network of the past, virtual cloud networking is software-defined, enabling:

 - A cloud networking fabric with all connected elements run on a common network with the same set of services.